Book Appointment

 When Is It Smart to Take Unwanted 72?

-1. You had unprotected sex during your fertile window (usually days 10–17 of your cycle).
+1. You had unprotected sex during your fertile window (usually days 10–17).

 When Is It NOT Necessary?

-1. You had sex during the first 2–3 days of your period
+1. Sex occurred in the first 2–3 days of your period.

 But it won't "pause" or "cancel" your current period.

-What If You Take It Multiple Times During Your Period?
+What If You Take Unwanted 72 Multiple Times?

 When to See a Doctor

-2. You experience severe pain or heavy bleeding
+2. You have severe abdominal pain or very heavy bleeding.

 Conclusion